smoll/rancher-compose-spike/README.md

 Doing this on a Vagrant-based setup for testing purposes, but this is easily extrapolated to an AWS EC2-based environment.
 There's even an [Ansible playbook](https://github.com/joshuacox/ansibleplaybook-rancher) if we want finer-grained control over agent provisioning (over just using the UI).

+**TL;DR Rancher lets you seamlessly start up an entire Docker-based stack via a clean UI, and Rancher Compose provides a familiar CLI interface to the platform**

+### Concepts

+**Rancher Server:** UI that talks to all the Rancher Agents.
+Log into the UI to do initial setup (create Environment(s), add Host(s) to each env, set up ACLs.)

+**Rancher Agent:** Docker container installed on each Docker host, responsible for managing the entire lifecycle of service containers & load balancer containers.

+**Environment:** separate hosts, ACLs for completely isolated "Dev", "Staging", and "Prod" envs.

+**Stack:** multiple services, all linked together (for example, a flask app that talks to a DB). e.g. the entire `docker-compose.yml` Can link to an external service NOT managed by Rancher (e.g. some other AWS service), or even services in other stacks (using "external links").

+**Service:** N instances of a particular app. e.g. `web:` in your `docker-compose.yml`, can scale transparently, and Rancher automatically locates these containers based on explicit scheduling rules.

+There seems to be multiple ways to slice up services per stack, but the simplest thing to try at first might be to define all of the microservices in a single `docker-compose.yml`.
+Very loosely-coupled or completely isolated groups of services can have their own compose yml, though.

 ### Setup

 #### One-time